skanev/skeptic/README.markdown

 * **Valid syntax** - skeptic can check if your syntax is valid.
 * **Line length** - line length does not exceed a certain number.
 * **Lines per method** - methods are at most N lines long.
 Ignores empty lines and lines with `end`
-* **Max nesting depth** - at most N levels of nesting. blocks, conditions and loops are considered a level of nesting.
+* **Max nesting depth** - at most N levels of nesting.
+Blocks, conditions and loops are considered a level of nesting.
 * **No semicolons** - stops you from using semicolons as expression delimiters.
 * **No trailing whitespace** - points out if your lines end on whitespace.